aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 ■ **Duraon - Service Life of Reinforced Concrete Structures**

-The Duracon folder contains the software code for the Duracon Software , part of the Scientific Research Project PTDC/ECM/69565/2006 entitled: "SELICON - Service life Design – Modelling the durability performance of concrete structures" where i worked as a researcher.
+The Duracon folder contains the software code (Visual Basic) for the Duracon Software , part of the Scientific Research Project PTDC/ECM/69565/2006 entitled: "SELICON - Service life Design – Modelling the durability performance of concrete structures" where i worked as a researcher.

 ■ **ECOBuild**

-The ECOBuild folder contains the software utiized on the research work "Life cycle assessment of steel and reinforced concrete structures: A new analysis tool" pulbished [here](https://www.scopus.com/record/display.uri?eid=2-s2.0-79961056746&origin=inward&txGid=25697f2975aa656e8ae0380d78171c55).
+The ECOBuild folder contains the software (Visual Basic 6) utiized on the research work "Life cycle assessment of steel and reinforced concrete structures: A new analysis tool" pulbished [here](https://www.scopus.com/record/display.uri?eid=2-s2.0-79961056746&origin=inward&txGid=25697f2975aa656e8ae0380d78171c55).

 <br>